City Guide for: Santa Cruz de la Sierra, Bolivia

 Samaipata

-Samaipata, a charming village nestled in the foothills of the Andes, offers a refreshing escape from the heat of Santa Cruz.
-Its main draw is El Fuerte, a pre-Inca archaeological site, a UNESCO World Heritage site, shrouded in mystery and offering stunning panoramic views.
+Samaipata, a charming town nestled in the foothills of the Andes, offers a refreshing escape from the Santa Cruz heat.
+Its main draw is El Fuerte, a pre-Inca archaeological site perched atop a mountain, offering stunning views and a glimpse into ancient cultures.
 The town itself is quaint, with cobblestone streets, artisan shops, and a relaxed atmosphere.
-It's a perfect blend of history, nature, and tranquility.

 Travel Time